 Asbestos is a naturally occurring group of minerals characterized by long silky fibers.
 Asbestos is only dangerous to human health if it becomes airborne allowing tiny fiber fragments to be inhaled into the lungs.
 To be a significant health hazard, asbestos fibers must be inhaled at high concentrations over an extended period of time (Health and Safety Web site: www.dehs.umn.edu/ihsd/asbestos/healtheffect.html).
-The EPA is chiefly concerned with regulated asbestos containing material (RACM).
+The EPA is chiefly concerned with Regulated Asbestos Containing Material (RACM).
 RACMs are classified as friable asbestos.
-Nonfriable Asbestos Containing Materials (ACM) category I or II, may be classified as RACM if they have a high probability of being exposed to sanding, grinding, cutting, or abraiding (category I) or have a high probability in the case of category II of becoming crushed, pulverized or reduced to powder by the forces exerted on the material in the course of demolition or renovation.
-(Carolyn Salmon, personal communication).
+Nonfriable Asbestos Containing Materials (ACM) category I or II , may be classified as RACM if they have a high probability of being exposed to sanding, grinding, cutting, or abrading (category I) or have a high probability in the case of category II of becoming crushed, pulverized or reduced to powder by the forces exerted on the material in the course of demolition or renovation.
+(40 CFR Part 61, Subpart M.).